amandasposito/amandasposito.github.io/_drafts/handling-overload.md

 Little's Law can help us identify what's the queue length desired to keep our system's health in good shape.
 To determine the number of requests the system can service we can use the WIP formula (*WIP = Throughput * Response time*).
 Meaning that any request that exceeds the number of working in progress items allowed cannot be immediately serviced and must be queued or rejected.

-Let's think of two examples to ilustrate this in real life.
+Let's think of one example to ilustrate this in real life.

 #### Cartola FC

-Here in Brazil, we have an app, named Cartola FC, to play football fantasy game, where people can put together their teams and it's based on the Brazilian National Football league.
+Here in Brazil, we have an app, named Cartola FC, to play football fantasy game.
+People can put together their teams and it's based on the Brazilian National Football league.
 After every match you will earn points based on how the players in your team are performing.

-The app has 12 million users, 5.8 million active users, 2 billions of app opening.
-238k requests per second.
+The app has 5.8 million active users, 2 billions of app opening, and 238k requests per second.
 The traffic pattern is spiky, because people that have popular players on their teams, when this player scores a goal, all of them wants to check the points at the same time, and sometimes it has 1 million simultaneous accesses.

 To prevent degradaded responses, after a certain threshhold, they implemented a message saying "full stadium", so the system don't get overflowed with requests it can answer.
-What happens is that normally after a refresh those who were waiting now will be able to see the partial results.
+They did this because normally after a refresh those who were waiting now will be able to see the partial results, because people were only interested on checking it's points, but they don't stay for long.

 Thinking about Little's Law, the arrival rate is sky high, but the audience doesn't stick around for too long during the games, by showing the message to the ones under the service threshold you assure that your users will get the response and the ones that aren't able yet, will probably get a response next time they refresh the page.